 Since inception, our operations have focused on organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and performing research and development of monoclonal antibodies that selectively inhibit activation of growth factors for therapeutic effect.
 Revenue generation activities have been limited to research services and the issuance of a license, in each case, pursuant to an option and license agreement with Janssen Biotech, Inc., or Janssen, a subsidiary of Johnson & Johnson.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We have funded our operations primarily through private placements of our convertible preferred stock and borrowings under a loan and security agreement, or the credit facility, with Silicon Valley Bank, or SVB.
-From inception through December 31, 2017, we have raised an aggregate of

-\$111.2 million of gross proceeds through the issuance of equity and debt to fund our operations, of which \$109.2 million was from the issuance of convertible preferred stock and \$2.0 million was from borrowings under the credit facility.
+From inception through March 31, 2018, we have raised an aggregate of \$111.2 million of proceeds through the issuance of equity and debt to fund our operations, of which \$109.2 million was from the issuance of convertible preferred stock and \$2.0 million was from borrowings under the credit facility.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$16.2 million and \$25.0 million for the years ended December 31, 2016 and 2017, respectively.
-As of December 31, 2017, we had an accumulated deficit of \$57.5 million.
+Our net losses were \$16.2 million, \$25.0 million and \$8.9 million for the years ended December 31, 2016 and 2017 and the three months ended March 31, 2018, respectively.
+As of March 31, 2018, we had an accumulated deficit of \$66.4 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
-In addition, we anticipate that our expenses will increase significantly in connection with our ongoing activities, as we.
+In addition, we anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- scontinue activities in support of our Investigational New Drug application, or IND, filed with the U.S. Food and Drug Administration, or FDA, in March 2018, and commence our Phase 1 first-in-human clinical trial for SRK-015, our lead product candidate: - s continue to discover, validate and develop additional product candidates including from our program focused on inhibitors of the activation of transforming growth factor beta 1, or TGFb1; - § maintain, expand and protect our intellectual property portfolio; - hire additional research, development and business personnel; and - § prepare and begin to operate as a public company upon the completion of this offering.
+- scontinue activities in support of our filing an Investigational New Drug application, or IND, filed with the U.S. Food and Drug Administration, or FDA, in March 2018, and our plan to commence our Phase 1 first-in-human clinical trial for SRK-015, our lead product candidate, in the second quarter of 2018; - s continue to discover, validate and develop additional product candidates including from our program focused on inhibitors of the activation of transforming growth factor beta 1, or TGFb1; - § maintain, expand and protect our intellectual property portfolio; - hire additional research, development and business personnel; and - § prepare and begin to operate as a public company upon the completion of this offering.